312th Aeronautical Systems Group: World War II

 The 312th Bombardment Group was activated on 15 March 1942 at Bowman Field (Fort Knox) Kentucky.
 It was redesignated 312th Bombardment Group (Dive) in July 1942 and trained in the United States for several months with Douglas A-24 Banshee, Vultee V-72, North American A-36 Apache, and Curtiss P-40 Warhawk aircraft.

 The unit was deployed to the Southwest Pacific, October–December 1943, and assigned to Fifth Air Force.
 It was again redesignated as the 312th Bombardment Group (Light) in December 1943.
 It began operations in New Guinea, flying patrol and escort missions.
 Following its conversion to the Douglas A-20 Havoc, the group attacked airfields, troop concentrations, gun positions, bridges, and warehouses on the northern and western coasts of New Guinea.
 It moved to the Philippines in November 1944 and provided support for ground troops and struck airfields and transportation facilities.

 The 312th received a Distinguished Unit Citation for actions against Japanese butanol plants in Formosa, 25 March – 4 April 1945.

 The 312th was selected to carry out field operation testing of the Consolidated B-32 Dominator in mid-1945 and made test flights over Luzon and Formosa in June 1945.
 The B-32 had been in development since before World War II, but a protracted development period delayed production versions of the aircraft until 1945.
 The first two B-32s arrived on Luzon on 2 May, with a third aircraft arriving the next day.

 The first combat mission took place on 29 May 1945.
-It was a strike against a Japanese supply depot in Luzon's Cayagan Valley.
+It was a strike against a Japanese supply depot in Luzon's Cagayan Valley.
 All three of the Dominators were to take part, but one aborted on takeoff.
 The other two proceeded to the target.
 There was no enemy opposition, and bombing runs were made from an altitude of 10,000 feet, and both aircraft returned without incident.
 This raid was followed by a series of attacks on Japanese targets in the Philippines, in Formosa, and on Hainan Island in the Tonkin Gulf.
 The only opposition encountered during these missions was some rather inaccurate flak.
 The tests were thus deemed a success, and plans were made to convert the entire 386th Bombardment Squadron to B-32s.
 The 312th was scheduled to move to Okinawa as soon as the conversion of the 386th BS to the B-32 was completed.